NsShrixx/Xw0rmCr4pt/README.md

 ### The Ultimate Xworm EXE Encrypter 💣🛡️

-**XwormCrypt** is a cutting-edge encryption tool designed to protect your Xworm executable files.
+**XwormCrypt** is a cutting-edge encryption tool designed to protect your Xworm Payloads files.
 With its advanced cryptographic capabilities, **XwormCrypt** ensures your files stay secure from prying eyes and reverse engineering attempts.
 Whether you're a developer, security enthusiast, or someone looking to keep their software under wraps, XwormCrypt is the perfect tool for the job!

 ---